mjf1406/worksheet-generators/README.md

 ### p0

-- fixed: groups are now in the UI upon creation, no longer requiring a refresh
-  - ⚠️ this will probably require a complete rewrite... having a lot of issues with it
 - tool: Points -- track points on a per student, group, and class basis
   - add redemption items
   - implement streaks for doing things, like material check every day, etc.
   - the teacher can upload an image to represent each student.
 - tool: Attendance based on user's local time zone and loads already input data every time it's clicked on the same day.
-- UI: user can now delete groups from the db
 - fixed: the DB migration issue... kill me

 ## Change Log

 2024/10/01

+- fixed: groups are now in the UI upon creation, no longer requiring a refresh
+- UI: user can now delete groups from the db
 - fixed: student gender is now displayed in the students table
 - fixed: Seats Assigner now correctly places students by sex and the output is ordered by seat number
 - fixed: when opening a class, the class name now appears in the navbar instead of the class ID